GoogleContainerTools/kaniko/README.md

 build tooling (it's a slightly lower-level tool that can be used to build such builders -- such as `orca-build`).

-`Buildah` can run as a non root user and does not require privileges.
-Buildah specializes in building OCI images.
+`Buildah` specializes in building OCI images.
 Buildah's commands replicate all of the commands that are found in a Dockerfile.
+This allows building images with and without Dockerfiles while not requiring any root privileges.
-Its goal is also to provide a lower level coreutils interface to build images, allowing people to build containers without requiring a Dockerfile.
-The intent with Buildah is to allow other scripting languages to build container images, without requiring a daemon.
+Buildah’s ultimate goal is to provide a lower-level coreutils interface to build images.
+The flexibility of building images without Dockerfiles allows for the integration of other scripting languages into the build process.
+Buildah follows a simple fork-exec model and does not run as a daemon but it is based on a comprehensive API in golang, which can be vendored into other tools.

 `FTL` and `Bazel` aim to achieve the fastest possible creation of Docker images for a subset of images.
 These can be thought of as a special-case "fast path"